-The Student & External Affairs Committee and Nursing Program provide oversight of the policy; the nursing faculty in coordination with the student is responsible for implementation of the policy.
+The Curriculum Committee and Nursing Program provide oversight of the policy; the nursing faculty in coordination with the student is responsible for implementation of the policy within individual courses.

 Applicability: Specific individuals or groups to which this applies This policy applies to Track I (Generic) and Track II (RN to BSN) students.